The Do It Yourself Plug-N-Play MegaSquirt EMS

 install a GM style intake air temperature sensor in your intake.

-connector, as shown in the photos below.
+The IAT sensor on NB Miatas has a separate plug with two wires, as shown in the photos below.
 IAT sensors have no polarity,

 so it does not matter which wire you connect to which pin.